AppDetex WHOIS Requestor System (AWRS)

 Managing the complex WHOIS request process

-Following discussions with registrars, resulting in modifications to process,3 the requests for the period November 1, 2018 through January 31, 2019 improved as noted below:
+Following discussions with registrars, resulting in modifications to the process,3 the requests for the period November 1, 2018, through June 20, 2019, improved as noted below:

 The background on the AWRS begins before implementation and enforcement of the EU GDPR on May 25, 2018.
 AppDetex’s customers believed they would be unable to acquire WHOIS data for legitimate uses after GDPR.
 After ICANN Puerto Rico in Spring 2018, several major brands discussed with AppDetex about building a workflow process for submitting WHOIS requests until ICANN approved a unified WHOIS request process governing all registrars.